Offline, Self-Hostable, and Single Player MMOs

 Complete MUDs

-These are some of the few self-hostable MUDs I can find that include maps/data.
+These are some of the few self-hostable MUDs I can find that include maps/data beyond samples.
 It is rare to see still-online games do this because MUDs are a dead genre and they really want you to play on their online server.

 - Riftshadow - Preservation of an early 2000s fantasy MUD.

-- Legends of Future Past - Recreation of a commercial MUD from 1992.
+- Legends of Future Past - Recreation of a commercial MUD from 1992 remade with the magic of LLMs.

 - Dibrova - Late 90s fantasy MUD that was entirely open sourced including the world.